facebook/react-native-website/docs/react-18-and-react-native.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem'; import constants from '@site/core/TabsConstants';

-This page describes how to use React 18 with React Native using the New React Native Architecture.
+This page describes how to use React 18 with React Native using the React Native's New Architecture.

 > **tl;dr:** The first version of React Native compatible with React 18 is **0.69.0**.
 In order to use the new features in React 18 including automatic batching, `startTransition`, and `useDeferredValue`, you must migrate your React Native app to the New Architecture.